FaithTechLabs/faithtechwebsite/README.md

 * Config for deployment is in .circleci directory
 * Deploy to prod is still manual

+## Next steps
-* Next steps - modify job to push to prod on merge to master
+* Modify job to push to prod on merge to master
 * Create smoke tests to verify test and not push to prod unless those pass